Books for Teaching How to Read Nonfiction

 Classroom Tip: The brilliant ideas here are totally applicable and interesting to teach.

 Teaching Students to Read Nonfiction: Grades 2-4

-This is a collection of reproducible pages and transparencies which help demonstrate the features found in nonfiction.
+This is a collection of reproducible pages which help demonstrate the features found in nonfiction.

 This is a diverse collection of nonfiction books for your classroom.

 Classroom Tip: All teachers should have a collection of nonfiction books that range in topic from animals to sports to history.
 This set is a great jump start to your collection.